cml87/SpringCore_111_forJenkins/README.md

     //...
 ```
 **_Autowire with @Qualifier_** works similar to autowire by type.
 In this case we use the interface reference type in the setter, but we specify which assignment compatible bean we want to wire up annotating the setter parameter with `@Qualifier` and passing the
 name of the bean.
-The name of the bean will be that of the class but starting with lower case (default if we don't explicitly specify a name for that bean).
+The name of the bean will be that of the class but starting with lower case (the default if we don't explicitly specify a name for that bean).

 ```java
     //...